Board of Directors

-Michael has been active in the JACL since moving to Carlsbad with his wife and 2 children in 2011 and is currently serving as President of the Board of Directors for the San Diego Chapter.
-He is a fourth-generation Japanese American who has lived 10 years in Japan and 6 years in Germany.
-He has a B.S. in Electrical Engineering from Southern Methodist University in his hometown of Dallas, TX, and an MBA from Duke University’s Fuqua School of Business in Durham, North Carolina.
+Michael is a fourth-generation Japanese American who has lived 10 years in Japan and 6 years in Germany.
+He has a B.S. in Electrical Engineering from Southern Methodist University in his hometown of Dallas, TX, and an M.B.A. from Duke University’s Fuqua School of Business in Durham, North Carolina.

 Jon Yokoyama - Co-President

 Jonathan Yokoyama came to San Diego when he attended San Diego State University and earned his degree in Business Finance.
 For the past 10 years he has worked in banking and the financial services industry.